 Sunday Market Square

-As part of our commitment to rebuild our historic towns, St. Croix Foundation developed and implemented the Scrape, Paint, Rejuvenate Program in 2001, which provides grants to property owners in our historic town of Christiansted for exterior renovations.
+Scrape, Paint, Rejuvenate! – As part of our commitment to rebuilding our historic towns, St. Croix Foundation developed and implemented the Scrape, Paint, Rejuvenate Program in 2001, which provides grants to property owners in our historic town of Christiansted for exterior renovations.
 The program, which has been expanded to Frederiksted town on St. Croix and to Charlotte Amalie on St. Thomas, has awarded over $750,000 to over 300 property owners to rehabilitate their buildings as well as clear overgrowth and trash from vacant lots.